OrqueIO/Orqueio-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 # Decision Requirements Graph (DRG) Example

-This example demonstrates how to use the [Camunda DMN engine] as library in a custom application to evaluate a decision from a DRG.
+This example demonstrates how to use the [Orqueio DMN engine] as library in a custom application to evaluate a decision from a DRG.
 The DMN Engine is added to the example as a Maven dependency.
 The example contains a Java class with a Main Method in which the DMN Engine is bootstraped and used to execute a decision loaded from the classpath.